Madera Community Hospital

 - Selectively expand our Central Valley presence to serve the growing needs

 of area residents and purchasers.

 In 1966, a group of concerned Madera leaders formed a coalition directed

 at developing the healthcare facilities available in Madera County.
 At

-that time, the community was facing a severe healthcare crisis: the two
+that time, the community was facing a severe healthcare crisis: two of

-existing hospitals had lost their compliance status, making them ineligible
+the three existing hospitals had lost their compliance status, making

 Through their dedication and innovation, the coalition was able to build

 a brand new facility.
 Completed in 1971, Madera Community Hospital (MCH)